 by Evander Lomke on

-This is the fifth Annual Report of The American Mental Health Foundation (AMHF), a research organization formed in 1924, incorporated in New York State December 31, 1954.
-In 2014, AMHF celebrated ninety years of philanthropic service and activities—“Advancing Mental Health.”
-Striving toward 100 years is a remarkable achievement of longevity and vision.
+This is the seventh Annual Report of The American Mental Health Foundation (AMHF), a research organization formed in 1924, incorporated in New York State December 31, 1954.
+AMHF celebrates 10 decades of philanthropic service and activities—“Advancing Mental Health: A Century of Excellence in Mental Health Research.”—likely an unprecedented long-term record of service to the public weal.

 Vision: Building a More Compassionate Society—Get Involved!

-Mission: AMHF endeavors to advance mental health in society.
-This means education and advocacy, in several forms.
-(The Mission Statement, updated in 2012, is found on the homepage of its Web site.)
+Mission: AMHF endeavors to advance mental health in society through education and advocacy in several forms.
+The Mission Statement was updated five years ago to reflect a groundbreaking two-year study of at-risk youth (published April 2016), found on the homepage of its Web site and here.

 History: The AMHF Wikipedia entry now more clearly describes the key role of Hermann Broch, postwar chairman.
-A giant of 20th-century Austrian literature and social psychology, Broch was helped out of Vienna by James Joyce, as one of his last acts, following the Austrian Anschluss.
-Broch and Otto Kauders recruited Dr. Stefan de Schill for director of research in 1948.
+A giant of 20th-century Austrian literature and social psychology, Broch was aided out of Vienna, following the Austrian Anschluss, by James Joyce, as one of his last acts.
+Broch and Otto Kauders recruited Dr. Stefan de Schill for director of research in 1948, a post de Schill retained till his death 13 years ago.

 * * *

 (1) Research.
 In June 2012, the directors approved funding a two-year control study under the direction of Dr. Suzanne Button of Astor Services for Children & Families.
-This is a scientific study of individuals with documented behavioral issues, between the ages of eight and fourteen, to identify factors and causes that could develop into later-life schizophrenia or other psychoses.
-Given the dearth of analysis in the area of predictive psychiatric behavior among youth, AMHF established this as its principal research and programming goal to 2015: to support important and necessary studies in the area of early detection, palliative care, and prevention, publishing these findings (in April 2016) under the imprint of American Mental Health Foundation Books.
-The monograph, by Mary Nichols, Suzanne Button, Katherine Hoople, and Laura Lappan is entitled Early Identification, Palliative Care, and Prevention of Psychotic Disorders in Children and Youth.
+This is a scientific study of individuals with documented behavioral issues, between the ages of eight and fourteen, to identify factors and causes that could develop as later-life schizophrenia or other psychoses.
+Given the dearth of analysis in the area of predictive psychiatric behavior among youth, AMHF established this as its principal research and programming goal into 2016: to support important and necessary studies in the area of early detection, palliative care, and prevention, AMHF issued these findings on April 7, 2016: by Mary Nichols, Suzanne Button, Katherine Hoople, and Laura Lappan, entitled Early Identification, Palliative Care, and Prevention of Psychotic Disorders in Children and Youth.

 * * *

-AMHF Books are now exhibited at academic meetings, beginning in 2015, through the Library of Social Science.
+In 2017, AMHF Books have been exhibited at roughly a dozen, academic meetings, through a cost-neutral promotion via Library of Social Science.

 (3) Seminars/Webinars.
 As a vital part of its mission, in 2012 at the FDR Presidential Library, AMHF inaugurated its one-day seminars, “The Stefan de Schill Memorial Series.”
 This series was launched in 2011 as a two-day seminar “Small Family Business, Big Family Stress.”